learning-zone/docker-and-kubernetes-basics/docker-practice.md

 1. Creating Custom Image
 1. Creating an Image from a Dockerfile
 1. COPY and ADD commands
-1. Creating a Project and deploy in Docker-Hub
+1. Dockerizing a Node.js project and deploy in Docker-Hub
-1. Run SQL Server on Docker
+1. React and SQL-Server connectivity
 1. Docker Compose

 <br/>